It’ll Never Happen to Me: When the Unexpected Becomes Reality

 When we broach the topic of unexpected disasters, such as natural disasters and employee theft & fraud, the most common line we hear back is “Oh, that’ll never happen to me!”
 It’s astounding that more firms are not prepared and ready to ensure business continuity should an unforeseen event arise.
-While we certainly never hope that you go through one of these events, we do know that you’ll be better off in the end if you prepare now.
+While we hope that you never go through one of these events, you’ll be better off if you prepare now.

-Think about it – if you live in an area impacted by natural disasters, you probably have a plan in place for your home and family should one arise.
-You might have a hurricane kit and hurricane shutters on your windows, a tornado shelter filled with supplies, or an evacuation plan in place well in advance of wildfire season.
-You carry the appropriate insurance depending on where you live and you have a plan to pick up the pieces should something happen.
-Anyone with an online bank account and/or credit cards has most likely been a victim of fraud at some point and has since made fraud protection a priority when choosing a bank or new credit card.
+If you live in an area impacted by natural disasters, have a plan in place for your home and family.
+You might have a hurricane kit and shutters on your windows, a shelter filled with supplies, or an evacuation plan in place.
+You carry the appropriate insurance and you have a plan to pick up the pieces should something happen.
+Anyone with a bank account and credit cards has likely been a victim of fraud, has made fraud protection a priority when choosing a bank or new credit card.

 But even if you don’t live in an area commonly known for significant weather events, or haven’t yet experienced a form of identity theft & fraud, disaster can strike at any time, in any form.
-And while you probably are sufficiently prepared for these events in your personal life, how would your business fare should an unexpected event arise?
+You may be prepared for these events in your personal life, but how would your business fare?

-While it doesn’t do anyone any good to live in a constant state of fear, there are proactive steps you can take to ensure the impact to your business is minimalized in the event of a tragic or unforeseen event.
+While it is not good to live in a state of fear, you can minimize the impact to your business.
 Make sure you have a disaster recovery plan and are taking steps to detect and deter employee theft and fraud.

 Still not convinced?
-Here are some real stories, from real people, about when the “It’ll Never Happen to Me” became “It Happened to Me, It Can Happen to Anyone”.
+How“It’ll Never Happen to Me” became “It Happened to Me, It Can Happen to Anyone”.

-All of the stories below were submitted by accounting professionals, but names have been omitted to protect the privacy of the individuals involved.
+The stories below were submitted by accounting professionals, names have been omitted to protect the privacy of the individuals involved.

 Saving the Server from a Wildfire

 A client in California was near a string of wildfires and one of the fires came into her town.
 She sent her husband into town to get the server from her office.
-She didn’t have her important documents and applications hosted in the cloud, so if she lost her server, she would effectively lose her business.
+She didn’t have her documents and applications in the cloud, if she lost her server, she would lose her business.

 Death of a partner

 A client running a business as a partnership experienced the death of one of its partners.
 The surviving partner had been primarily involved in sales and the deceased partner was in the operations side of things.
 There was no cross-functionality in their relationship.
 They essentially ran their business in silos.
 It was not until the death of the one partner that the other partner found out that theft had been occurring to the tune of thousands of dollars and that the business had not been tracking inventory properly.
-The surviving partner had to deal with both the emotional trauma of feeling betrayed while also trying to “right the ship” in areas in which he had no knowledge or expertise.
+The surviving partner dealt with emotional trauma while also trying to “right the ship” in areas he had no knowledge or expertise.

 Payroll tax trouble

-Recently I had a client who was faced with paying for delinquent payroll taxes as well as the associated legal fees, fines and penalties.
+I had a client who was faced with paying for delinquent payroll taxes as well as the associated legal fees.
 This disaster was the result of the business owner being too hands-off.
 He relinquished payroll control to his Chief Operating Officer.
-This “trusted” individual committed payroll fraud, costing the company more than $100,000 and a great deal of emotional trauma (which you can’t put a price tag on).
+This individual committed payroll fraud, costing the company more than $100,000 and a great deal of emotional trauma (which you can’t put a price tag on).
 My client could have avoided this by having the proper controls and verification systems in place.
-Instead, he had a very unpleasant surprise when the COO went on vacation and he intercepted an IRS notice about unpaid payroll taxes—which was just the tip of the iceberg!
+Instead, he had a very unpleasant surprise when the COO intercepted an IRS notice about unpaid payroll taxes.

 Dawn Brolin’s own philosophy about disaster preparedness